 Malayalam, Tamil, Kannada, Teli, and Telugu are families of the Kui.
 Telugu is the youngest member.
-It is a hybrid.
-After the flood zone was open for human occupation, naturally Andhra spread to the south and mixed with Kannada and Tamil.
+After the flood zone was open for occupation naturally Andhra spread to the south and mixed with Kannada and Tamil.
+The Kannada and Tamil before and after the flood zone recovery were different.

 The L (Malayalam) live only on the West Coast.
 The H (Tamil, Kannada) live only on the East Coast to the south of the Krishna.
 The H (Teli) live only on the East Coast to the north of the Krishna.
 They are highlanders.
-The H (Telugu) live mostly on the coast line.
-They are lowlanders and live mostly in the former flood zone.
+The H (Telugu) live only on the coast line.
+They are lowlanders and live mostly on the former flood zone.

-The Kui (H, L) lived only in the South India.
-Until recently, they were the only people in the South India.
-Originally, they lived on the now submerged West Coast of India.
+The Kui (H, L) lived only in South India.
+Originally, they lived on the now submerged West Coast of India 40,000 years ago.
 They moved to the mainland only after the glacial melt.